 For an investor buying actual properties instead of REIT’s, this is a more advanced investing strategy due to the skill and time it takes to select, buy and manage properties.
 Been there and done that, and there was absolutely a learning curve with some pain involved.

 The next level of investing is great for analysis geeks.

 ♦ Wealth Management Tip ♦ Adding real estate to investment portfolios can be a good inflation hedge.
 Read more in my post How To Account For Inflation In Retirement Planning.

 The Notebook Investing Strategy

 This level is not based on following investing templates.
-Intead, it represents how investing used to be done, from good ole researching and buying stocks and bonds based on evaluation and analysis.
+Instead, it represents how investing used to be done, from good ole researching and buying stocks and bonds based on evaluation and analysis.

-This strategy conjores up excitement among many investors hoping to find the next Apple stock.
+This strategy conjures up excitement among many investors hoping to find the next Apple stock.